Prof. Steve Beeby

 Prof. Nuria Garcia-Araez is an electrochemist with a background in fundamental electrochemistry and in-situ characterization techniques.
 Her current research interest is the development of the next generation of rechargeable batteries and new methods of lithium production and recycling.

-Dr Marie O’Mahony
+Dr. Marie O’Mahony

 Winchester School of Art